ClementNerma/NightOS/docs/specs/kernel/data-structures.md

 They are represented as an 8-byte unsigned integer number.

+## Simple list

+Simple lists are made of:

+- Their length in bytes (8 bytes)
+- Their content

+Each element must be delimited.

 ## Bitmap images

 Bitmap images are represented as a _header_ and a _pixel list_.